redpanda-data/redpanda/README.md

 <img src="https://static.scarf.sh/a.png?x-pxid=3c187215-e862-4b67-8057-45aa9a779055" />
 <img src="https://www.google-analytics.com/collect?v=2&tid=G-G8V239NH6H&cid=555&t=event&en=page_view&dp=redpanda-data%2Fredpanda&dt=Redpanda%20GitHub" />

 Redpanda is a streaming data platform for developers.
 Kafka® API-compatible.
 ZooKeeper® free.
 JVM free.
 We built it from the ground up to eliminate complexity common to Apache Kafka, improve performance by up to 10x, and make the storage architecture safer, more resilient.
-The simpler devex lets you can focus on your code (instead of fighting Kafka) and develop new use cases that were never before possible.
+The simpler devex lets you focus on your code (instead of fighting Kafka) and develop new use cases that were never before possible.
 The business benefits from a significantly lower total cost and faster time to market.
 A new platform that scales with you from the smallest projects to petabytes of data distributed across the globe!

 # Community